-Child care is available for students at the College's Child Development Center, which is located at 540 N. 16th Street, between Callowhill and Spring Garden streets.
-The Center is managed by Knowledge Learning Corporation, Inc., and serves children ages 18 months to five years.
+Child care is available for students at the College's Child Development Center, which is located at 440 N. 16th Street, between Callowhill and Spring Garden streets.
+The Center is managed by Knowledge Universe, Inc., and serves children ages 18 months to five years.
 Hours of operation are 7 a.m. to 6 p.m.
 Children bring their lunches.
 Morning and afternoon snacks are provided.
 The Center is a "peanut free" environment.
 Foods containing nuts or nut byproducts are not permitted.
-The Child Development Center offers a program for infants age 6 weeks to 12 months, a toddler program from 13 months to age 3, and a 3-to-5 year old program.
-Recognizing that a child's first educational experiences are very important, all three programs are designed to meet the developmental needs of children as they grow.
+The Child Development Center offers a program for infants age 6 weeks to 12 months, a toddler program from 13 months to age 2, a discovery pre-school for ages 2 to 3, pre-school for ages 3 to 4 and pre-K for ages 4 to 5.
+Recognizing that a child's first educational experiences are very important, all five programs are designed to meet the developmental needs of children as they grow.
 The Child Development Center also provides drop-in care on a space-available basis.
 For drop-in care, copies of a child's most recent physical will need to be provided.